 “Bastian!
 Good to fuckin’ see you again.
 It’s about dinner time on this fuckin’ vessel, ain’t it?”

 “Sure it fucking is, Captain Shakes,” said Bastian, through a cigarette in his mouth.
-“I think I smelled Gregory working on some fucking sticky glop or other in the galley, when I was making my way down here.
+“I think I smelled Gregory working on some fucking sticky glop or other in the galley when I was making my way down here.
 You’re hungry?”

-“Submarining is fucking hungry work Bastian.
+“Submarining is fucking hungry work, Bastian.
 Let’s go see what that feller is burning.”

-They made their way up the decks with the wrenches hanging from Shakes’ belt clanking loudly each time they ascended one of the ladders or steep stairways.
+They made their way up the decks with the wrenches hanging from Shakes’s belt clanking loudly each time they ascended one of the ladders or steep stairways.
 In the galley, Hemi and Percy were sitting at the table and Gregory had a big curved steel pan from which smoke was rising.
 They all sat, and Gregory delivered a heavy meal of boiled oats and cabbage with small bits of slightly-charred canned ham sprinkled throughout.
 The oats had enough texture still left to them that the little grains popped between their teeth.
-Hemi brought a bowl in to Cassandra who was still on sonar duty.
+Hemi brought a bowl in to Cassandra, who was still on sonar duty.

-After Shakes ate his third bowl, Gregory poured everyone a cup of the requisite coffee that followed every meal.
+After Shakes ate his third bowl, Gregory poured everyone a cup of the requisite coffee.
 Percy leaned back into the corner of the galley bench, stretching her arms.

-“I see you made it out of that fuckin’ Stilt City,” said Shakes, “when that sub turned off the channel to follow the Prospect into that narrow waterway, I thought maybe our partnership was fuckin’ done for.”
+“I see you made it out of that fuckin’ Stilt City,” said Shakes.
+“When that sub turned off the channel to follow the Prospect into that narrow waterway, I thought maybe our partnership was fuckin’ done for.”

 “Yet you still managed to make the fuckin’ rendezvous point,” said Captain Percy.

-“Well the last job working for you was so fuckin’ profitable, I wasn’t just going to let that go because I thought y’all were fucking dead.”
+“Well, the last job working for you was so fuckin’ profitable, I wasn’t going to let that go just because I thought y’all were fucking dead.”

 Percy chuckled.